Kong/kongponents/docs/components/tree-list.md

 ### group

 To drag elements from one list into another, both lists must have the same `group` value.
-Defaults to `k-tree-list` (meaning that elements from one list on a page can be dragged into another, unless a different `name` value is provided for one of them).
+Defaults to `k-tree-list` (meaning that elements from one list on a page can be dragged into another, unless a different `group` value is provided for one of them).

 In the example below, try toggling the grouping on and off and dragging items from one list into another.